-Our client is a global manufacturing agribusiness leader operating in the agribusiness space dedicated to bringing fresh foods to America’s dinner tables.
+Our client is a global manufacturing leader operating in the agribusiness space dedicated to bringing fresh foods to America’s dinner tables.
 For this engagement, the POWERS team focused on one of their facilities that provides fertilizer to commercial landscapers and agricultural growers.
-Located in one of the country’s largest production centers for fruits and vegetables in the United States, this facility has been operating for decades producing high-quality fertilizer for professionals in agriculture, the turf trade, nurseries, the feed business, and industrial use.
+Located in one of the country’s largest production centers for fruits and vegetables, this facility has been operating for decades producing high-quality fertilizer for professionals in agriculture, the turf trade, nurseries, the feed business, and industrial use.

 Despite a long-ranging history of success, our client entered each of the last three busy Spring seasons behind due to poor production throughput and equipment reliability issues.
 Starting their busiest time of year behind led to struggling to keep up with seasonal customer demand and to meet customer orders on time.